mwilson22/nurdle/README.md

 # Nurdle Demo

-Wordle wannabe runs from a docker container using simple POST request and response
+Wordle wannabe that can run from a docker container.
+Javascript front end uses aynchronous and synchronous POST request and response to talk to the Python game engine via a Django server.

 ## Contents
 * [How to use](#how-to-use)